halaturki-alotaibi/Eid-Al-Adha-2025-Sheep-Classification-Challenge/README.md

 3. **Modeling with ConvNeXt**
    - Loaded pretrained **ConvNeXt-Small** from `timm`.
-   - Replaced final classification layer with a custom `nn.Linear` for 7 classes.
+   - Replaced final classification layer with a custom `nn.Linear` .
    - Used `torch.cuda.amp` for mixed precision training.

 4. **Training Strategy**